ECRomaneli/AutoMask/README.md

 ## Install

 ```
-npm i @automask
+npm i automask
 ```

-or just import the javascript into /dist/web into your web project.
+or just import the javascript into **/dist/web/** into your web project.

 ## Import
 ### Module